department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/we-us-you.md

 <h3 class="do-dont__heading">Not this</h3>
 <div class="do-dont__content" markdown="1">
 Dependent family members of Veterans or service members can get career and educational counseling through VR&E.

+Veterans who own a small business may qualify for advantages when bidding on government contracts.
+VA encourages Veterans to learn more and register their Veteran-owned small business.

 </div>
 </div>